 42 Vienna offers a program that is 100% practical and focused on coding.
 You'll work in teams and write code every day.
 At 42, students immediately learn the principles of coding, while content is being updated on a regular basis.
 During the specialization phase of your studies, you are exposed to fresh, practical projects (AI, app development, operating systems, security), which allows you to build a portfolio of your work in advance of a job interview.

 What are the main differences between 42 and other coding schools?

 The 42 program is 100% free.
 It teaches the foundations of coding, and does not focus on a specific language or operating system.
-Above all, you to learn how to learn in a completely different way.
-This will help you to find solutions for any kind of challenges even beyond 42.
+Above all, you will learn how to learn in a completely different way.
+This will help you find solutions for any kind of challenge even beyond 42.